Key take-aways from book: Mate, Gabor. “When the body says no – exploring the stress-disease connection,” NJ: John Wiley & Sons, 2003.

 Unhealthy coping: Incessant need to be productive; perfectionism.

-Need the courage to have HEALTHY changes!
+Summon the courage to make HEALTHY changes!

 - Recognize emotionally draining family relationships.

-- Anger – must be experienced and expressed – properly
+- Anger must be experienced and properly expressed.

 Safe anger: using calm, lower pitch of voice as vocal chords and jaw relaxes, shoulders drop – devoid of muscle tension as you say, “I am… disappointed, frustrated, discouraged, confused, overwhelmed, sad, feeling betrayed…”